 We are not a historical data provider, but here is a vendor list you can choose from.

 The patterns we research can be viewed as highlight markers pinpointing you where you should take a closer look at.
 For the pattern to repeat the setup prior to trade entry must be similar to previous years.
-So, let’s assume that every time this pattern occurred the month of July was positive as well.
+So, let’s assume that every time this pattern occurred the month of July was positive as well and the S&P 500 Index was down by 2% or more.
 In that case you have a high probability of this pattern repeating again and it is something you can trade on.

 We also include other patterns related to the time series but using different indicators.
 An example for this would be the COT report that we analyzed for the Wheat futures market.
 The results look promising.
 We can see returns of up to 250%.

 Setup: When large speculator shorts > large speculator longs enter on the 8th trading day after this signal occurred.
 With a profit target of $1600 and stop loss of $1200 we have a return of 248.8% and a profit factor of 4.34.
 The winning percentage for this strategy is 77.8%.
 With a stop loss of $2000 and profit target of $1000 we have a winning percentage of 88.9 % (16 winners and 2 losers).
 The entry rule is large spec. shorts > large spec longs enter long on 6th trading day after trading signal occurrence.